c-vandenberg/aizynthfinder-project/expansion-policies/README.md

   </div>
 <br>

+Another characteristic of RNNs that distinguishes them from FNNs is that they **share parameters across each layer of the network**:
+* While FNNs have **different weights across each node**, RNNs **share the same weight parameter within each layer of the network**.
+* That said, while the weight parameter is shared across layers, the weights are **still adjusted through the processes of backpropagation and gradient descent** to **facilitate reinforcement learning**.
+Though as we will see later, the **backpropagation strategy employed by RNNs is different** to the standard backpropagation used by FNNs.

 ### 2.4.1 Recurrent Neural Network Architecture

 **Computational graphs** are a way to **formalise the structure and set of given computations**, such as those involved in **mapping inputs and parameters** to **outputs and loss**. **<sup>7</sup>**